-Sales Metric How to Measure Online > Through your ecommerce system because you close the loop in a digital environment. ٦, Offline Through your CRM and unique URLs measured by your analytics program.
-Robust systems like Eloqua, Marketo and Hubspot wil record which pieces of content your customers consumed, allow you to put a dollar value on each component.
-If your sales reps close deals with piece of paper or a phone call, th can plug those data points back into your system. l ing n a
+Sales Metric How to Measure Online ≽ Through your ecommerce system, because you close the loop in a digital environment.
+Offline Þ Through your CRM and unique URLs measured by your analytics program.
+Robust systems like Eloqua, Marketo and Hubspot will record which pieces of content your customers consumed, allowing you to put a dollar value on each component.
+If your sales reps close deals with a piece of paper or a phone call, they can plug those data points back into your system.